stevehayles/fasteval3/README.md

 ## Safety

-`fasteval` is designed to evaluate untrusted expressions safely.
+`fasteval3` is designed to evaluate untrusted expressions safely.
 By default, an expression can only perform math operations; there is no way for it to access other types of operations (like network or filesystem or external commands).
 Additionally, we guard against malicious expressions: